-One of the major changes, or let-downs in the player experience if you ask us, the Swedish Gambling Act brought was the implementation of the “One bonus per player” rule.
-What this means is that players are entitled to only one bonus on every casino, and as a result, licensed Swedish casinos are limited to practically just the welcome bonus.
-It’s no secret that Sweden is a country which likes order and compliance, and we wouldn’t expect otherwise when it comes to online gambling.
+One of the major changes, or let-downs in the player experience that the Swedish Gambling Act brought was the implementation of the “One bonus per player” rule.
+Players are entitled to only one bonus on every casino, and as a result, licensed Swedish casinos are practically limited to just the welcome bonus.
+It’s no secret that Sweden is organized by order and compliance, and we wouldn’t expect otherwise when it comes to online gambling.

 The sad truth though is that this rule takes a lot of the fun out of online gaming.
-That’s one of the main reasons why a lot of players still choose Swedish online casinos without a license, like LuckyBird casino which boasts an impressive number of free spins promotions that go way past your first deposit, or iLucki with their awesome daily offers we never get bored of.
+That’s one of the main reasons why a lot of players still choose Swedish online casinos without a license.
+Too many of them are after bonuses and promotions and they couldn’t live without them after claiming the signup offer.